thinkful-ei-quail/zippal-api/README.md

 ### API Documentation
 ---

-We use this codebase to access our datatables (user, conversation, message) in our database _server hosted on heroku_ with user information and their conversations.
+We use this codebase to access our datatables with user, conversation, and message data on the database _server hosted by heroku_.

-We also use this codebase to confirm user credentials with the help of JWT for authentication and bcrypt to hash user passwords.
+We also use this codebase to confirm user credentials with the help of _JWT_ for authentication and _bcrypt_ to hash user passwords.

-With the exception of our _registration and login_ our endpoints require JWT.
+With the exception of _registration and login_ all endpoints require _JWT_ .

 #### Endpoints